Tipoca/scaml/README.md

 ### SCaml typing

-An additional small typing phase to enforce the type of the entry point to be `'parameter -> 'storage -> (SCaml.operation list, 'storage)`
+An additional small typing phase to enforce the types of the entry points to be `'parameter -> 'storage -> (SCaml.operation list, 'storage)`

 It will also try forcing the typing of `SCaml.self`.